3×3 Eyes: Original video animation

-The first OVA was originally dubbed and distributed in the United States by Streamline Pictures on four VHS tapes from November 1, 1992, to June 6, 1993, starring Eddie Frierson as Yakumo and Rebecca Forstadt as Pai.
-The episodes were later combined by Orion Home Video on a single volume, titled 3×3 Perfect Collection, released on LaserDisc on August 24, 1994, and on VHS on February 21, 1995.
-The first two episodes of second OVA were originally dubbed and distributed by Orion, before the company's bankruptcy in 1997, and MGM later distributed the previous available VHS volumes.
+The first OVA was distributed in the United States by Streamline Pictures, which produced an English dub starring Eddie Frierson as Yakumo and Rebecca Forstadt as Pai.
+The episodes were first released individually on four VHS tapes from November 1, 1992, to June 6, 1993, and later combined by Orion Home Video on a single volume entitled 3×3 Perfect Collection, released on LaserDisc on August 24, 1994, and VHS on February 21, 1995.
+An English dub of the second OVA was produced by Pretend Productions, with Frierson and Forstadt reprising their roles, after Orion declined Streamline's plans to produce a release.
+Orion distributed the first two episodes of the second OVA on individual VHS tapes, but did not release the final episode due to its 1997 bankruptcy.
+The six episodes distributed by Streamline and Orion were briefly re-released by MGM until April 1999.

+In the United Kingdom, Manga Entertainment distributed both OVAs on five VHS tapes from April 5, 1993, to October 14, 1996.
+Manga's release used the Streamline/Orion dub and included the final episode that was unreleased in the United States.
+The four episodes of the first OVA were combined into two parts on two VHS tapes and later a single VHS; the episodes of the second OVA were released individually as the third, fourth, and fifth parts.

-In 2001, the two OVAs were re-released in the United States by Pioneer Entertainment.
-The Pioneer release included a new English dub that starred Christian Campbell as Yakumo and Brigitte Bako as Pai.
-Directed by Greg Weisman, the dub also featured Keith David, Bill Fagerbakke, Thom Adcox-Hernandez, and Ed Asner, who all previously appeared with Bako in Weisman's series Gargoyles.
+The two OVAs were re-released in the United States by Pioneer/Geneon Entertainment with a new English dub produced by New Generation Pictures that starred Christian Campbell as Yakumo and Brigitte Bako as Pai.
+Directed by Greg Weisman, the dub also featured Keith David, Bill Fagerbakke, Thom Adcox-Hernandez, and Ed Asner, who appeared with Bako in Weisman's series Gargoyles.
+Pioneer/Geneon first released the episodes on two two-set VHS tapes and a two-disc DVD set in 2000 and later on two DVDs for each OVA in 2007.
+Since Geneon's 2007 bankruptcy, the OVAs have been out of print in the United States.